Policy Development

 In the event of a cyber threat, senior management and the board play a crucial role in guiding an organisation’s response, making informed decisions and allocating resources.
 This may require increasing the digital knowledge of board members and management, and ensuring regular review and adaptation of policies to emerging threats to maintain effective cyber security practices and conduct informed cyber crisis management.

-Specifically, our Quality Management Process aims to facilitate documentation that is:
+Specifically, our Quality Management Process aims to facilitate security policies and documentation that is:

 We tailor all engagements to suit our client's needs, with a strong focus on delivering high-quality outcomes.
 Our staff have a proud reputation for quality work - this is core to our company values.

-Data handling: Implementation of a ‘needto-know’ principle, meaning employees should only have access to data necessary for their roles.
+Data handling: Implementation of a ‘need-to-know’ and ‘least privilege’ principles, meaning employees should only have access to data necessary for their roles.
 It can also entail avoiding use of personal or sensitive data and/or encouraging de-identifying data where possible.
 Data handling may require specific training for employees on proper data handling procedures and security protocols to prevent data breaches and unauthorised access.

-Encryption: This refers to process of making data accessible to intended parties only (for example, encrypted by key or password).
-Implement strong encryption protocols for both stored data and transmitted data.
+Encryption: Implement strong encryption protocols for both stored data and transmitted data.
 Use industry-standard encryption algorithms to safeguard sensitive information.

 The Cyconsol Advantage